Icinga/icinga2/doc/06-distributed-monitoring.md

 * Update the [ApiListener](06-distributed-monitoring.md#distributed-monitoring-apilistener) and [constants](04-configuration.md#constants-conf) configuration.
 * Update the [icinga2.conf](04-configuration.md#icinga2-conf) to disable the `conf.d` inclusion, and add the `api-users.conf` file inclusion.

-Here is an example of a master setup for the `icinga2-master1.localdomain` node on CentOS 7:
+Here is an example of a master setup for the `icinga2-master1.localdomain` node:

 ```
 [root@icinga2-master1.localdomain /]# icinga2 node wizard